-So, for example, if you earn €40,000 a year, you can buy a house with a maximum value of €140,000.
-If you’re buying with a partner who also earns €40,000, that amount doubles to €280,000.
+Let's say, for example, that you earn €50,000 a year.
+This means you're allowed borrow a maximum of €175,000 under the Central Bank's rules.
+If you’re buying with a partner who also earns €50,000, that amount doubles to €350,000.

-Similarly, if you are a second-time or subsequent buyer you would need to provide a deposit of €60,000 before applying for the remaining €224,000.
+Similarly, if you're a second-time or subsequent buyer, you'll need to provide a deposit of €60,000 before applying for the remaining €240,000.

-In order to avoid becoming bamboozled during meetings with the bank or mortgage broker, it’s a good idea that you familiarise yourself with mortgage interest types and other mortgage related buzzwords you are likely to come across in your mortgage journey.
+In order to avoid becoming bamboozled during meetings with the bank or mortgage broker, it’s a good idea to familiarise yourself with some the mortgage related buzzwords you're likely to come across in your mortgage journey.

 We’re Ireland’s leading price comparison and switching site.
 We’re free to use and make comparing prices across suppliers quick and easy!

 We save you time by bringing you all the best deals in one place.
 Every year we help tens of thousands of customers to switch and save money!

 We’re 100% impartial and are also accredited by the Commission for Regulation of Utilities (CRU) as an impartial, accurate and independent supplier of energy price comparisons.